Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Introduction

 \req{goal_oriented_bound_intro} is derived by employing the Gibbs variational principle (hence the relation to relative entropy). \req{master_bound_summary}, which is based on a theorem proven in \cite{WU2000435}, results from a connection between the cumulant generating function and the Feynman-Kac semigroup (hence the appearance of the generator, $A$).
 Also, note that the bound is expected to behave well in the limit $T\to \infty$, as $R(\widetilde P^{\widetilde{\mu}}_T||P^{\mu^*}_T)/T$ converges to the relative entropy rate of the processes, under suitable ergodicity assumptions.

-\req{master_bound_summary} allows us employ our primary new tool for UQ, that being functional inequalities.
+\req{master_bound_summary} allows us to employ our primary new tool for UQ, that is, functional inequalities.
 By functional inequalities, we mean bounds on the generator, $A$, that will yield bounds on $\kappa(V_{\pm c})$; we will cover Poincar{\'e}, $\log$-Sobolev, and $F$-Sobolev inequalities, as well as Liapunov functions.
-Our results rely heavily on the bounds obtained in \cite{WU2000435,lezaud:hal-00940906,cattiaux_guillin_2008,Guillin2009,doi:10.1137/S0040585X97986667} where concentration inequalities for ergodic averages where obtained.
+Our results rely heavily on the bounds obtained in \cite{WU2000435,lezaud:hal-00940906,cattiaux_guillin_2008,Guillin2009,doi:10.1137/S0040585X97986667} where concentration inequalities for ergodic averages were obtained.

-The method outlined above will lead to explicit UQ bounds, expressed in terms of the observable, relative entropy, and the constants appearing in the functional inequalities (these constants are properties of the baseline process, $P$, only).
-The latter is potentially also a drawback, as computing explicit, tight constants for these functional inequalities is generally a very difficult problem.
-A second potential drawback of this approach is that most of these functional inequalities only involve the symmetric part of the generator (see \req{eq:varbound}), hence the bounds are generally less than ideal for non-reversible systems.